Show / Hide Table of Contents

 • Extra Field: 📥 GitHub Release (download archives)

-• Title: 🛡️ Krypton Toolkit LTS Release
+• Title: 🛡️ Krypton Toolkit LTS Release (same embed pattern as stable when using DISCORD_WEBHOOK_MASTER)

 • Description: A new Long-Term Support release is now available!